 Day 3.
 Mikolajki – Ketrzyn – Malbork – Gdansk

-Morning drive to northwest to the former Prussian territories to visit the place of one of the most important medieval battles in Eastern Europe – the Grunwald field.
+Morning drive to the northwest to the former Prussian territories to visit the place of one of the most important medieval battles in Eastern Europe – the Grunwald field.
 After that visit Malbork castle the biggest in Eastern Europe, which served as the headquarters of the Teutonic order.

-In the morning we will walk through the Old city, which is a business card of Gdansk.
-Pictures of Neptun’s fountain simbolize the city almost in every pamphlet.
+In the morning we will walk through the Old City, which is a business card of Gdansk.
+Pictures of Neptun’s fountain symbolize the city almost in every pamphlet.
 Numerous gates are still standing and remind about the glorious past of the walled part of the city.
 Numerous churches in Gothic and Baroque styles don’t let to forget you are still in the country of Pope John Paul II.
-Westerplate monument will bring us back to the beginning of the WWII and the memorial in honor of deported children will tell us the story of the Holocaust in this area.
+The Westerplate monument will bring us back to the beginning of the WWII and the memorial in honor of deported children will tell us the story of the Holocaust in this area.
 The port and the legendary shipyards remind the 1980’ and the strong will of Poles to get rid of the communist chains.
 A huge monument in honor of 45 people who paid their lives to make a great push.

 Of the beaten path would be the visit to the street where Daniel Fahrenheit was born.

-Finish the touring day by driving around Sopot and Gdynia – the parts of the Tripolis, a lovely area on the Baltic sea.
+Finish the touring day by driving around Sopot and Gdynia – the parts of the Tripolis, a lovely area on the Baltic Sea.

 Next stop will be in Lodz.
 The zenith of this city was during the period of industrial revolution.
 It became the seat of the most powerful textile magnates.
-One of the city’s modern sculptures reveal the meeting of three of them who created a professional union.
+One of the city’s modern sculptures reveals the meeting of three of them who created a professional union.
 One of the biggest textile factories belonged to Israel Poznanski.
 Today his textile factory turned into a huge complex of a mall and a museum in his former palace.
-When you walk through the main street of the city you will face the bronze piano and Arthur Rubinstein, native of Lodz, playing on it.
+When you walk through the main street of the city you will face the bronze piano and Arthur Rubinstein, a native of Lodz, playing on it.
 On the opposite side of the road, in a park you will see an impressive statue of Moses holding Ten Commandments; this monument commemorates the sight of the Central Lodz Synagogue, destroyed during the WWII.
 Here we will spend some time talking about Lodz Ghetto and its leader Haim Rumkowski.

 Tour of Old Krakow will begin from the statue of Grunwald Battle and continue through the Barbican and the St. Florian gate to Florianska street, the way used by Polish Kings to cross the city on special events.
 Shortly we will approach “Rynek Glowny” – the Central Market square with a beautiful St. Mary Basilica and Sukenicy – trading rows.
-Next we will turn to one of the side narrow streets to see one of the oldest universities in Europe, among its famous students were M. Copernicus and K. Woityla, the Pope in future.
+Next, we will turn to one of the side narrow streets to see one of the oldest universities in Europe, among its famous students were M. Copernicus and K. Woityla, the Pope in future.
 Visit the Residence of the Kings of Poland – the renaissance Royal Castle at Wawel Hill.

 Visit Kazimierz – former Jewish district, starting from Sheroka street and square and the famous ReMA Synagogue and the old Jewish cemetery containing graves from 15th hundreds.
 Continue to the Ghetto Heroes Square and to the museum of Oscar Schindler, who saved over 1,100 Jews by putting them to work in his factory.